IND-CPA Security Objective in Cryptography

 | Real-World Impact | Vulnerable to frequency analysis | Resistant to chosen-plaintext attacks |

-- TLS/SSL: Secures HTTPS traffic by ensuring encrypted web requests reveal no sensitive data.
+- TLS/SSL: Secures HTTPS traffic by preventing data leakage

-An attacker intercepts encrypted emails and suspects the CEO sends either "BUY" or "SELL" orders.
-With IND-CPA:
+An attacker intercepts encrypted emails and suspects the CEO sends either "BUY" or "SELL" orders:

 - The attacker submits